You Earned a Ticket!

 A clear strategy to improve performance and equity.
 Great school systems do not happen by chance

 Rigorous and consistent standards across all classrooms.
-This is what Common Core strives to provide.
+This is what the Common Core curriculum strives to provide.

 High-quality teachers and school leaders.
 Make the teaching profession attractive and selective.
 Provide ongoing support to help staff collaborate and improve.